The buyer’s journey for mid-market and enterprise technology has changed drastically in recent years.

 Marketing coordinators in colo data centers have an unprecedented opportunity to drive literally millions, if not tens of millions, in annual revenue if they can get on the ball fast enough with a sound content strategy and the right buy-in organization-wide.

-The problem, however, is due to massive gaps in (a) talent, (b) technology, and (c) strategy, today’s data center funnel in most companies is severely underperforming as CEOs insist that their 2010 playbook can still be relevant today – despite massive disruption by search, social, mobile, and cloud.
+The problem, however, is due to massive gaps in (a) talent, (b) technology, and (c) strategy; today’s data center funnel in most companies is severely underperforming as CEOs insist that their obsolete playbook can still be relevant today – despite massive disruption by search, social, mobile, and cloud.

 Better yet, email this article to your CEO and suggest that the three of us talk soon.
-(A lot of data center CEOs have no idea how much their sales funnels are being disrupted by shifts in buying behavior and more agile competitors.)
+(Many data center CEOs have no idea how much their sales funnels are being disrupted by shifts in buying behavior and more agile competitors.)